 It took us awhile to unwind those cultural fences and adapt to this welcoming, friendly style.

-So much that now I can see myself adding our historic Oakwood home to the Candlelight Tour list each year, with doors wide open and welcoming cocktails in hand to show you how these Aussies adapted to decorate their homes with a little traditional flair mixed in with a surfing Santa with elves dressed in flip-flops and board-shorts.
+So much that now I can see myself adding our (dream) historic Oakwood home to the Candlelight Tour list each year, with doors wide open and welcoming cocktails in hand to show you how these Aussies adapted to decorate their homes with a little traditional flair mixed in with a surfing Santa with elves dressed in flip-flops and board-shorts.
+Now we’ve just got to buy the home!

 What is the Historic Oakwood Candlelight Tour?